-- a) on the basis of the conclusions of the survey on 'day-care facilities and services for children under the age of three in the European Community', and the recommendations made by the Conferences held in Bonn in 1984 and Rome in 1985 (2), the Commission will ensure that developments in day-care facilities are followed up by an expert network; - b) the Commission will propose recommendations for action in the field of day-care facilities along three lines (equal opportunities for children, freedom of choice for parents as regards family, social and occupational responsibilities, demographic impact); - c) an analysis will be made of infrastructure problems other than those strictly related to day-care facilities (transport, opening hours of public and private services, alternative models) and their impact on women's employment, particularly of young women, in conjunction with their demographic impact; - d) the Commission will carry out studies on : - assistance for elderly and handicapped persons, etc. to find ways of easing the burden of the family (and on women in particular) responsible for their care, and developing employment in this field; - the situation of older women and activities that could meet their needs and will propose possible courses of action in this respect;
+opments in day-care facilities are followed up by an expert network.

+- (b) The Commission will propose recommendations for action in the field of day-care facilities along three lines (equal opportunities for children, freedom of choice for parents as regards family, social and occupational responsibilities, demographic impact). - (c) An analysis will be made of infrastructure problems other than those strictly related to day-care facilities (transport, opening hours of public and private services, alternative models) and their impact on women's employment, particularly of young women, in conjunction with their demographic impact. - (d) The Commission will carry out studies on: - assistance for elderly and handicapped persons, etc. to find ways of easing the burden of the family (and on women in particular) responsible for their care, and developing employment in this field; - the situation of older women and activities that could meet their needs:

+and will propose possible courses of action in this respect.

-- e) a study will be made of courses of action to meet the specific needs of certain categories (3), with a view to establishing Community guidelines; - f) in its work on the reorganization of working time, the Commission will continue to keep in mind the promotion of equal opportunities.
+- (e) A study will be made of courses of action to meet the specific needs of certain categories, with a view to establishing Community guidelines. - (f) In its work on the reorganization of working time, the Commission will continue to keep in mind the promotion of equal opportunities.